 A one minute tutorial to watch and learn quickly

 Excessive pH fluctuations in hot tub water refer to rapid or significant changes in the water's acidity or alkalinity levels.
-These levels move beyond the ideal pH range of 7.2 to 7.8.
+According to the CDC, these levels move beyond the ideal pH range of 7.2 to 7.8.

 Excessive pH fluctuations can:

-Here is a list of possible causes of pH fluctuation:
+Here is a list of actual possible causes of pH fluctuation:

 Maintaining the proper alkalinity levels in your hot tub prevents corrosion and scaling.
 Testing for alkalinity is a simple process you can easily do at home with test strips or digital hot tub water testers.